5 cool European countries where you can do a master’s for free

 Here are the best European countries that let you study a master's for free:

 Crystal clear fjords, picturesque towns, and a chance to see the Northern Lights – Norway's got it all.
-And, even better, it's the only European country where everybody can get a master's for free, no matter what country you're from.
+And, even better, it's the only European country where everybody can get a master's for free, no matter where you're from.

-- Master's tuition fees for UK and other non-EU students – Free (and absolutely no hidden fees or charges).
+- Master's tuition fees for UK and other non-EU students – Free.

 - Best universities for overseas students – The University of Oslo and the University of Bergen.